-The Audit Committee of our Board of Directors is currently composed of three directors, all of whom satisfy the independence and other standards for Audit Committee members under the rules of The NASDAQ Stock Market (although our securities are not listed on The NASDAQ Stock Market but are quoted on the OTCQB Marketplace).
+The Audit Committee of our Board of Directors is currently composed of three directors, all of whom satisfy the independence and other standards for Audit Committee members under the NASDAQ rules (although our securities are not listed on the NASDAQ stock market but are quoted on the OTC Bulletin Board).
 For fiscal 2012, the Audit Committee was composed of Mr. Berman and Dr. Patton, with Mr. Berman serving as the Audit Committee's financial expert as defined under Item 407 of Regulation S-K of the Securities Act of 1933, as amended, which we refer to as the Securities Act.
-Mr. Appel was appointed to the Audit Committee in August 2013.
+Dr. McKearn was appointed to the Audit Committee in April 2013.